Aklaidi/bootstrap/site/content/docs/5.0/getting-started/rtl.md

 In the case you're using a custom font, be aware that not all fonts support the non-Latin alphabet.
 To switch from Pan-European to Arabic family, you may need to use `/*rtl:insert: {value}*/` in your font stack to modify the names of font families.

-For example, to switch from `Helvetica Neue Webfont` for LTR to `Helvetica Neue Arabic` for RTL, your CSS could look like this:
+For example, to switch from `Helvetica Neue Webfont` for LTR to `Helvetica Neue Arabic` for RTL, your Sass code look like this:

 ```scss
 $font-family-sans-serif: